Kema-dev/ft_containers/README.md

 ./bin/ft_containers.out
 ```

-* You can also use `correct.sh` to compare our program to STL's one
+* You can also use `correct.sh` to compare my program to STL's one

 ```sh
 ./correct.sh